jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

         	and she followed through,
         	and told about her husband,
         	you know?

-DORIS:  	Not necessarily that she would approve of it,
-        	but at least she wasn't disapproving
+		Not necessarily that she would approve of it, but at least she wasn't disapproving

 ANGELA: 	Yeah.